-I'm sharing a snippet from the 2nd Alex O'Hara mystery novel, The Case of the Fabulous Fiancé.
+I'm sharing another snippet from the 2nd Alex O'Hara mystery novel, The Case of the Fabulous Fiancé.
 Alex is a P.I. in the small Lake Michigan resort town near Grand Rapids.
-I'm continuing from where we left off last week.
-Pete Cuddy, her self-proclaimed receptionist, had just fixed her phone.
+I skipped ahead a little.
+It's Monday morning and Pete's there to work.

 Some changes were made to the original.